zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

   - Anthropic’s "Agents" category aligns with the diagram’s focus, as it describes fully autonomous systems that plan, use tools, and operate independently over multiple steps.

 **Example**:
-- The diagram’s MultiAgent Pattern is similar to Anthropic’s description of autonomous agents, where multiple LLMs (or agents) collaborate dynamically.
+- The Core’s MultiAgent Pattern is similar to Anthropic’s description of autonomous agents, where multiple LLMs (or agents) collaborate dynamically.
 However, Anthropic’s Orchestrator-Workers workflow also involves multiple LLMs but in a more structured way, with a central LLM (the orchestrator) delegating tasks according to a predefined framework.

 #### 3. Granularity and Specificity
-- **Diagram**: The four patterns are high-level and abstract, focusing on broad strategies for agentic behavior.
+- **Core**: The four patterns are high-level and abstract, focusing on broad strategies for agentic behavior.
 For example, the Tool Use Pattern doesn’t specify how tools are integrated or what types of tools are used—it’s a general concept.
 - **Anthropic**: Anthropic provides more granular patterns, breaking down workflows into specific types (e.g., Prompt Chaining, Routing, Parallelization) and offering practical examples for each.
 Additionally, Anthropic starts with a foundational building block (Augmented LLM) and builds up to more complex systems, providing a clearer progression.

 **Example**:
-- The diagram’s Tool Use Pattern is a single, broad concept that could encompass many of Anthropic’s workflows.
+- The Core’s Tool Use Pattern is a single, broad concept that could encompass many of Anthropic’s workflows.
 For instance, Anthropic’s Orchestrator-Workers workflow might involve tool use (e.g., workers accessing external APIs), but it’s a more specific implementation of how tools are used within a structured framework.

 #### 4. Pattern Overlap and Mapping
 While the two sets of patterns have different focuses, there is some overlap.
 Let’s map the diagram’s patterns to Anthropic’s framework:

-- **Reflection Pattern (Diagram)**:
+- **Reflection Pattern (Core)**:
   - **Anthropic Equivalent**: This aligns closely with Anthropic’s **Evaluator-Optimizer** workflow, where one LLM generates a response and another evaluates it, providing feedback in a loop.
 Both patterns focus on iterative refinement through self-evaluation.
   - **Difference**: The Reflection Pattern assumes the AI is autonomous and dynamically decides to reflect, whereas Evaluator-Optimizer is a structured workflow where the evaluation loop is predefined.

-- **Tool Use Pattern (Diagram)**:
+- **Tool Use Pattern (Core)**:
   - **Anthropic Equivalent**: This is a core capability of Anthropic’s **Augmented LLM** (the foundational building block), which includes tools as an augmentation.
 Tool use also appears across Anthropic’s workflows and agents, such as in Orchestrator-Workers (where workers might use tools) or autonomous agents (which use tools in a loop).
-  - **Difference**: The diagram treats Tool Use as a standalone pattern, while Anthropic integrates tool use as a fundamental feature across all patterns, not a distinct pattern on its own.
+  - **Difference**: The Core treats Tool Use as a standalone pattern, while Anthropic integrates tool use as a fundamental feature across all patterns, not a distinct pattern on its own.

-- **Planning Pattern (Diagram)**:
+- **Planning Pattern (Core)**:
   - **Anthropic Equivalent**: This aligns with Anthropic’s **autonomous agents**, which are described as planning and operating independently over multiple steps.
 It also shares similarities with the **Orchestrator-Workers** workflow, where the orchestrator dynamically breaks down tasks and delegates them.
   - **Difference**: The Planning Pattern in the diagram is fully autonomous, with the AI replanning as needed.
 Anthropic’s Orchestrator-Workers is more structured, as the orchestrator follows a predefined framework for delegation, even if the subtasks are determined dynamically.

-- **MultiAgent Pattern (Diagram)**:
+- **MultiAgent Pattern (Core)**:
   - **Anthropic Equivalent**: This is most similar to Anthropic’s **autonomous agents** when multiple agents collaborate, as seen in Anthropic’s coding agent example (Appendix 1).
 It also shares some similarities with the **Orchestrator-Workers** workflow, where multiple LLMs (workers) collaborate under a central orchestrator.
   - **Difference**: The MultiAgent Pattern in the diagram emphasizes equal collaboration among specialized agents (e.g., Software Engineer, Project Manager), with no central controller.
 Anthropic’s Orchestrator-Workers has a central LLM directing the workers, which is a more hierarchical structure.

 #### 5. Practical Application and Examples
-- **Diagram**: The diagram provides high-level, conceptual examples (e.g., a Software Engineer agent collaborating with a Market Research agent in the MultiAgent Pattern).
+- **Core**: The diagram provides high-level, conceptual examples (e.g., a Software Engineer agent collaborating with a Market Research agent in the MultiAgent Pattern).
 It’s more abstract and doesn’t delve into specific use cases or implementation details.
 - **Anthropic**: Anthropic offers detailed, practical examples for each pattern, such as:
   - Prompt Chaining for generating and translating marketing copy.
   - Routing for directing customer service queries to different models.